Last month the government unveiled their latest report looking into the health and wellbeing of children and young people with...Read article

 Building a Sensory Integration Room

 Building the SI room was a job for our installation team.
 The crew travelled up to Sheffield to put together the pieces of the sensory room.
-Fitting the made the measure soft padding; constructing the large sensory swing; and making sure the electrics ran safely throughout the room, to power the bubbling bubble tube and twinkling fibre optics.
-Ready for a smooth hand over process to More Rehab’s team of OT’s.
+Fitting the made to measure soft padding, constructing the large sensory swing, and making sure the electrics ran safely throughout the room to power the bubbling bubble tube and twinkling fibre optics—Ready for a smooth handover process to More Rehab’s team of OT’s.

 Using a Sensory Integration Room

-Everyone will experience a SI room differently, because each session will be specially crafted to suit your specific needs.
-Whether you need more time spent developing your vestibular skills on the platform swing, or if you want to challenge your proprioceptive system by creating a soft play tower.
+Everyone will experience a SI room differently.
+Each session is specially crafted to suit each individual’s needs.
+Whether you need more time to develop your vestibular skills on the platform swing or if you want to challenge your proprioceptive system by creating a soft play tower.

-Check out the video below, to meet the OT’s at More Rehab and watch them explain how each of the elements are used within the sensory space.
+Check out the video below to meet the OT’s at More Rehab and watch them explain how each sensory element is used within their space.